CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 With the following workflow, you can use a graphical user interface (Crypt4sds GUI) developed by CSC to **encrypt and import a copy of your data to SD Desktop**.

 !!! note
-    As this is a simplified workflow, it is desigend to allow **easy and safe encryption and automated decription only using the Sensitive Data Services**.
+    As this is a simplified workflow, it is designed to allow **easy and safe encryption and automated decryption only using the Sensitive Data Services**.
 Using this workflow does not allow you to include your encryption keys.
-Thus, you will not be able to descrypt this copy of the data.
+Thus, you will not be able to decrypt this copy of the data.
 If you are interested in using your own encryption key pair check the [encryption paragraph](./data_ecryption.md)

 * **Step 1**: You can **download** the user interface specific to your operating system from the [GitHub repository](https://github.com/CSCfi/crypt4gh-gui/releases/tag/sds-v0.1.0):